pete-mann/php-express/README.md

 ### TODO
-- Include JSON schema validation of request body data.
+- Include JSON schema validation of request body data, see [php-json-schema](https://github.com/swaggest/php-json-schema)
 - Write Swagger documentation including schemas for each endpoint.
 - Try to use Swagger schemas in testing and validation.